visit-dav/visit/docs/SphynxDocs/MakingItPretty/View.rst

 press the **Apply** button.

 The **Copy view from camera** check box and the
-**Make camer keyframe from view** button are deprecated and will be removed in the next release.
+**Make camera keyframe from view** button are deprecated and will be removed in the next release.

 The center of rotation is the point about which plots are rotated when you